rasikakw/cocos2d-x/extensions/Joystick/1/README.md

 ## Installation

-A new Cocos2D-X project will need to be created so these files can be added to the project.
+Create a new Cocos2D-X project so that the files here can be added to it.
 To create a new Cocos2D-X project perform the steps below:

 1. Download and install the latest SDK from the [Cocos2D-X download page](http://www.cocos2d-x.org/download).
 This was created using Cocos2D-X v3.15.

 2. Create a new Cocos2D-X project by running the `cocos` console command.
+Refer to the Cocos2D-X documentation for more information on this; view [Installation](http://www.cocos2d-x.org/docs/static-pages/installation.html) and [Cocos command-line tool](http://www.cocos2d-x.org/docs/editors_and_tools/cocosCLTool/).

-3. Replace all the files inside your project's 'Classes' folder with the 'Classes' files from here.
+3. Replace all the files inside your project’s ‘Classes’ folder with the ‘Classes’ files from here.
 Add / import the newly added file to your IDE project.

-4. Add all the files in the 'Resources' folder into your project's 'Resources' folder and add / import them to your IDE project.
+4. Add all the files in the ‘Resources’ folder into your project’s ‘Resources’ folder and add / import them to your IDE project.

 5. Build and run.